bill-mcgonigle/NewTab-Redirect/README.md

 **Important:**
 This is not meant to replace your homepage, only new tabs.
 If your browser is set to load the New Tab page as your homepage, there may be odd consequences.

+## Delayed loading

+If you don't want to wait for your custom URL to load if you're about to type a new URL anyway, you might consider setting a delay in the options that gives you enough time to type.
+If you don't type a different location or perform another navigation action before the timeout, the URL will be loaded.
+The omnibar will have focus until the URL is loaded.

 ## Omnibar support